RigNet: Repetitive Image Guided Network for Depth Completion: Experiments

+The state-of-the-art baseline GuideNet \cite{tang2020learning} employs 1 ResNet-18 as backbone and guided convolution G$_1$ to predict dense depth.
+To validate the effect of our RHN, we explore the backbone design of the image guidance branch for the specific depth completion task from four aspects, which are illustrated in Table~\ref{t_RHN}.

+\textbf{(i) Deeper single backbone vs. RHN.} The second column of Table~\ref{t_RHN} shows that, when replacing the single ResNet-10 with ResNet-18, the error is reduced by 43$mm$.
+However, when deepening the baseline from 18 to 26/34/50, the errors have barely changed, which indicate that simply increasing the network depth of image guidance branch cannot deal well with the specific depth completion task.
+Differently, with little sacrifice of parameters ($\sim$2 M), our RHN-10-3 and RHN-18-3 are 24$mm$ and 10$mm$ superior to Deeper-10-1 and Deeper-18-1, respectively.
+Fig.~\ref{Fig.6} shows that the image feature of our parallel RHN-18-3 has much clearer and richer contexts than that of the baseline Deeper-18-1.

+\textbf{(ii) More tandem backbones vs. RHN.} As shown in the third column of Table~\ref{t_RHN}, we stack the hourglass unit in series.
+The models of More-18-2, More-18-3, and More-18-4 have worse performances than the baseline Deeper-18-1.
+It turns out that the combination of tandem hourglass units is not sufficient to provide clearer image semantic guidance for the depth recovery.
+In contrast, our parallel RHN achieves better results with fewer parameters and smaller model sizes.
+These facts give strong evidence that the parallel repetitive design in image guidance branch is effective for the depth completion task.

+\textbf{(iii) Deeper-More backbones vs. RHN.} As illustrated in the fourth column of Table~\ref{t_RHN}, deeper hourglass units are deployed in serial way.
+We can see that the Deeper-More combinations are also not very effective, since the errors of them are higher than the baseline while RHN's error is 10$mm$ lower.
+It verifies again the effectiveness of the lightweight RHN design.

-\textbf{Effect of Repetitive Guidance Module.}
+\textbf{(2) Effect of Repetitive Guidance Module.}

-\textbf{(i) Efficient Guidance.} Note that we directly output the features in EG$_{3}$ when not employing AF.
-Table~\ref{t1} and Eqs.~\ref{e4},~\ref{e5} have provided quantitative analysis in theory for our EG design.
-Based on (a), we disable G$_1$ by replacing it with our EG$_{1}$.
-Comparing (c) with (a) in Table~\ref{t4}, both of which carry out the guided convolution technology only once, although the error of (c) goes down a little bit, the GPU memory consumption is heavily reduced by 11.95GB.
+\textbf{(i) Efficient guidance.} Note that we directly output the features in EG$_{3}$ when not employing AF.
+Tables~\ref{memory_ratio} and~\ref{t1} have provided quantitative analysis in theory for EG design.
+Based on (a), we disable G$_1$ by replacing it with EG$_{1}$.
+Comparing (b) with (a) in Table~\ref{t_RG}, both of which carry out the guided convolution technology only once, although the error of (c) goes down a little bit, the GPU memory is heavily reduced by 11.95GB.
 These results give strong evidence that our new guidance design is not only effective but also efficient.